15 November 2024

 Task 5: Find Missing Number

-Given an array of numbers from 1 to N with one number missing, write a function findMissingNumber
+Given an array of numbers from 1 to N with one number missing, write a function findMissingNumber to find the missing number.

 Example: